Independence Day for Our Animal Companions, Not So Fun

-And that’s not to say that fireworks won’t frighten them enough to make them run blindly when they are frightened.
+Fireworks aren’t the only thing that can make your pets uncomfortable on Independence Day, and they aren’t the only noise that can frighten them enough to make them run as fast as they can away from that noise any day of the year, but they are the biggest danger to our pets in many ways.
+And it’s not just one fireworks display, but the prevalence of fireworks aournd the day that build up stress over time.
 Being near fireworks can be uncomfortable for us humans, but even at a distance they take their toll on our pets’ highly sensitive ears and can leave them highly stressed, confused and irritable, and even a pet who has shown no interest in the outdoors might just take off into the night to try to get as far away from that horrible noise as possible.
-The holiday has many other real dangers aside from fireworks, though, like foods and decorations and open doors from people spending more time outside.
-Don’t forget about your pets when preparing for any home event, or when July storms arrive.
+The holiday has many other real dangers aside from fireworks too, like foods and decorations and open doors from people spending more time outside.
+Don’t forget about your pets when preparing for any home event.

-My community hosts its 4th of July celebration on July 3, so that adds an extra day to the fireworks noise, and then my neighbors have to extend the celebration.
+My community hosts its 4th of July celebration on July 3, so that adds an extra day to the fireworks noise, and then my neighbors extend the celebration beginning with Memorial Day.
 I don’t have air conditioning and all the windows are open all summer long unless I absolutely need to close them, but even when they are closed the fireworks from Carnegie Park are close enough to clearly see and hear in our house.
-But we really don’t need to wait for them because our neighbors have been shooting off their own display since the end of May, beginning with Memorial Day.

-I live six miles from downtown Pittsburgh and when the Pittsburgh Pirates play ball they nearly always seem to shoot off fireworks over the river, and there are fireworks on the river for the beginning of the Three Rivers Regatta—these are still close enough that the deep concussion of the sound, even at that distance, had all the cats wondering if they should run to the basement, under the bed, or just stand still with big eyes and one paw lifted and hope for the best.
+I live six miles from downtown Pittsburgh and when the Pittsburgh Pirates play ball they nearly always seem to shoot off fireworks over the river, and there are fireworks on the river for other events.
+Fireworks over the river with the city as a backdrop is breathtaking, but they are still close enough that the deep concussion of the sound, even at that distance, has all the cats wondering if they should run to the basement, under the bed, or just stand still with big eyes and one paw lifted and hope for the best.
 At 2:00 a.m. someone in the neighborhood saw fit to try out some pyrotechnics a few streets away, and the sharp “crack” practically lifted all the cats off the bed.
 Not only the former ferals here have been growing more frantic as the frightening noises have escalated.
 One firecracker can start a stampede of cats running in all directions and even managing to hurt themselves in the process.

 They are all more and more stressed by these startling and unexplained noises day and night, leading up to the big day, and it all adds up for them.
 This is when we need to be extra careful with our animal companions, who will often act completely out of character as a result of stress from this constant barrage of noise on their sensitive ears, noise they can’t see or identify.
 Even a cat who has shown no interest in the outdoors might feel that being trapped inside and unable to get away from the noise may start to feel unsafe.
 A sudden loud noise can be startling, and a startled pet will often look for protection by trying to hide or running as far and as fast as it can from the source of the noise, often running away or into more danger if outdoors, or injuring itself in its haste indoors.